rvosa/barcode-data-portal/src/services/README.md

 Each service is implemented as a FastAPI router with defined endpoints, input validation, and response models.

-## Service Modules
+## Service Modules and Endpoints

+### ancillary.py
-- **ancillary.py**: Retrieves metadata and reference information from ancillary collections
+Retrieves metadata and reference information from ancillary collections.

+### counts.py
-- **counts.py**: Generates metadata count statistics for queries
+Generates metadata count statistics for queries.

-- **develop.py**: Development endpoints for data manipulation (not included in schema)
+### documents.py
-- **documents.py**: Retrieves and formats document data, handles downloads in various formats
+Retrieves and formats document data, handles downloads in various formats.

+### images.py
-- **images.py**: Retrieves and processes image metadata and URLs
+Retrieves and processes image metadata and URLs.

+### maps.py
-- **maps.py**: Generates geographic maps based on coordinate data
+Generates geographic maps based on coordinate data.

+### qr.py
-- **qr.py**: Generates QR codes for sequences and records
+Generates QR codes for sequences and records.

+### query.py
-- **query.py**: Handles the main search functionality, storing results in cache
+Handles the main search functionality, storing results in cache.

+### query_parse.py
-- **query_parse.py**: Parses free-text queries into structured triplet format
+Parses free-text queries into structured triplet format.

+### query_preprocessor.py
-- **query_preprocessor.py**: Resolves and expands query terms to match database entries
+Resolves and expands query terms to match database entries.

+### stats.py
-- **stats.py**: Provides general statistics about the database
+Provides general statistics about the database.

+### summary.py
-- **summary.py**: Generates metadata summaries by aggregating fields from documents
+Generates metadata summaries by aggregating fields from documents.

+### taxonomy.py
-- **taxonomy.py**: Retrieves and processes taxonomic data, hierarchies, and maps
+Retrieves and processes taxonomic data, hierarchies, and maps.

+### terms.py
-- **terms.py**: Handles term lookup and autocompletion functionality
+Handles term lookup and autocompletion functionality.

+### test.py
-- **test.py**: Simple test endpoints for service validation
+Simple test endpoints for service validation.

+For specific endpoint details, parameters, and response formats, please refer to the automatically generated API documentation available at:
+- `/api/docs` (Swagger UI)
+- `/api/redoc` (ReDoc)

+When running the application locally, these documentation endpoints provide comprehensive information about all available API endpoints, including request parameters, response schemas, and example usage.

 ## Key Concepts